Lisa Banks Leadership Coach and Entrepreneur, Co-Founder

 Jackie is a guiding force within DLA Piper, where she is the US Co-Managing Partner and a member of the firm's governing Executive and Management Committees.
 She previously served as the Co-Managing Partner of the firm's Los Angeles offices and Co-Vice Chair of the national Real Estate practice.
 Jackie mentors lawyers through the firm's diversity and inclusion initiatives, including the Women and Lawyers of Color Emerging Leaders programs.

-Stephanie is one of the nation's leading lawyers for the advancement of women in the profession.
-She was Chair of the American Bar Association Commission on Women in the Profession.
-(2007-2020) She also co-chairs the ABA Presidential Initiative, Achieving Long-Term Careers for Women in the Law; and is a member of the Advisory Board of DirectWomen; and a former President of the National Association of Women Lawyers (2004- 2005).
-She was Special Advisor to the 2015-2016 American Bar Association's Presidential Commission on Diversity and Inclusion.
+Stephanie was 2017-2020 Chair of the American Bar Association Commission on Women in the Profession; is a member of the Advisory Board of DirectWomen; is a former President of the National Association of Women Lawyers (2004- 2005); and was Special Advisor to the American Bar Association's Presidential Commission on Diversity and Inclusion.

 Nancy Sharp is a motivational speaker and expert on resilience and change.
 She is the award-winning author of the memoir Both Sides Now: A True Story of Love, Loss, and Bold Living and the children’s book Because the Sky is Everywhere.
 Nancy is passionate about helping individuals and organizations move beyond stuckness, disappointment, and loss of all kinds toward growth and positive change.
 With her warm and genuine presentation style, Nancy empowers through far-reaching wisdom and tools that help successful people leave their mark.